mwette/cputil/README.md

    $ sudo make install
    ```

    On macOS, you may need to perform the following steps:
    ```
    $ CFLAGS="" ./configure --prefix=/usr/local \
      ./configure --enable-only64bit --prefix=/usr/local
    ```

 4b.
-Optionally, if you want a minimal distribution, do use this sequence:
+Optionally, if you want a minimal distribution, use this sequence,
+    using /var/tmp/bindist as a place to install the distribution:
    ```
    $ ./configure --prefix=/usr/local
+   $ make
    $ mkdir -p /var/tmp/bindist
-   $ make DESTDIR=/var/tmp/bindist pkglibdir=/usr/local/lib/cputil
-   $ make DESTDIR=/var/tmp/bindist pkglibdir=/usr/local/lib/cputil install
+   $ make DESTDIR=/var/tmp/bindist/ install
-   $ sh cputil/mindist /var/tmp/bindist /usr/local/lib/cputil
+   $ sh cputil/mindist /var/tmp/bindist
    ```
    The above will generate a distribution.
-To install, become root if necessary,
+To install, become root if
-then execute the following:
+   necessary, then execute the following:
    ```
    # cd /var/tmp/bindist
    # cd usr/local
    # tar cf - . | (cd /usr/local; tar xvf -)
    ```
+   In this case, the command to execute is `cputil'
+   instead of `valgrind --tool=cputil`.

 ### dumping the op-count table
 To dump the internal table execute
    ```
    $ valgrind --tool=cputil --dump-op-table=dump.cut true
+     [OR, for min dist, cputil --dump-op-table=dump.cut true]
    ```
 There is no way to dump the op-table w/o specifing a program to so
 we use use /bin/true.